PaddlePaddle/Paddle/paddle/scripts/README.md

 ### Run PaddlePaddle Book In Docker

-Our [book repo](https://github.com/paddlepaddle/book) also provide a docker image to start a jupiter notebook inside docker so that you can run this book using docker:
+Our [book repo](https://github.com/paddlepaddle/book) also provide a docker image to start a jupyter notebook inside docker so that you can run this book using docker:

 ```bash